XPaladiumyX/ChatDelay/README.md

 We made this plugin for the Minecraft Server Sky X Network to fight against spammers.
 By making this plugin knowing that its one of the rarest chat-delay plugin working on recent versions it was a good idea.

-# This plugin supports Minecraft Spigot 1.20-1.20.1
+# This plugin supports Minecraft Paper 1.20-1.20.1
 **This plugin will not be edited/Updated for Developers/Server Owners**

 # Please consider giving a star, it will help a lot ♥️! ^^